LuizLamyanba/Cloud-Security-Roadmap/Phase-1-[Setup and basics]/networking.md

 ---

 ## 💡 Tips & Tricks I Learned
-- Map all troubleshooting to the **OSI model**.
+- Always map issues to the **OSI model** for troubleshooting.
-- Default open ports (22, 80, 443) = highest attack surface.
+- Default open ports (22, 80, 443) = common attack surface.
-- DNS is one of the most **exploited services** → always monitor.
+- DNS is one of the **most targeted services** → monitor & secure with DNSSEC.
-- Use **private subnets** + security groups in cloud deployments.
+- Use **private subnets** + security groups for least-privilege cloud design.
-- Always check traffic logs (VPC Flow Logs, CloudTrail, Wireshark).
+- Monitor traffic continuously with tools like **VPC Flow Logs, CloudTrail, Wireshark**.

 ---

 ## ✅ Summary
 Networking is the **first step to mastering cloud security**.
-By learning networking protocols, commands, and tools, I built the **foundation to secure cloud environments** — from **VPCs to firewalls to encrypted communications**.
+By learning protocols, commands, and tools, I built the **foundation to secure cloud environments** — from **VPCs to firewalls to encrypted communications**.
-This knowledge will be critical as I move forward into cloud security, DevSecOps, and advanced threat defense.
+This knowledge is critical as I progress into **cloud security, DevSecOps, and advanced threat defense**.